 This type of Divinely inspired revelation has nothing to do with doctrine nor does it have any authority over the church in general.
 It communicates precise pertinent information or instruction to one or more specific individuals.
 Agabus' prophecy about Paul's imprisonment in Acts 21:10, and the Holy Spirit's instruction to send Paul and Barnabas to do the work He had called them to do in Acts 13:2-3, are examples of this type of revelation i.e. relevant to only those for whom the message was intended.

-Other verses make it clear that the purpose of these gifts (including the gift of prophecy) would contribute something that edified the entire body (the word "edify" simply means to 'build up' morally or spiritually).
+Other verses make it clear that the purpose of these gifts (including the gift of prophecy) would contribute something that edified the entire body (1 Corinthians 14:3-4, 26.
+The word "edify" simply means to 'build up' morally or spiritually).
 This was very important because of the instability of those days.
 Not only was Christianity a fledgling religion but it had enemies in high places.
 Revelation from God that communicated so much support for believers had to be vital thus it no wonder that Paul told the Corinthians to "desire earnestly to prophesy" (1 Corinthians 14:39)

-After Pentecost this function could be carried out by any willing Spirit-filled believer, chosen of God
+After Pentecost this function could be carried out by any willing Spirit-filled believer, chosen by God.

-Now that the canon of Scripture is complete, and we have been told as much as God wants us to know there is little reason for predictive prophecy.
-However, there are still those who need encouragement and support - who might be dealing with specific situations or difficulties, which is why the 'gift of prophecy' is still very relevant and very important.
+The canon of Scripture is complete and we have been told as much as God wants us to know however, there are still those who need encouragement and support - who might be dealing with specific situations or difficulties, which is why the 'gift of prophecy' is still very relevant and very important.

-It certainly was to me during an exceedingly difficult time when I was lost, upset and confused.
-The Father had literally sent me many miles away from home.
-I was miserable and didn't understand what I was doing there.
-Then one day, a man I had never seen before who was part of a prayer group I had only heard of a couple of days earlier, came up to me and very quietly said "The Lord said to tell you... " what he said was short, to the point, very relevant and made me realize the situation I found myself in was not for nothing.
-There was a reason behind it.
+It certainly was to me during an exceedingly challenging time when I was upset and confused.
+The Father had literally sent me to my aunts home a long distance from where I lived.
+I was miserable and didn't understand what I was doing there but a few days after I got there I heard of a prayer group and had a strong feeling I should attend.
+We were a little late and slipped into a side seat.
+After the meeting was over a man I had never even seen before came up to me and very quietly said "The Lord said to tell you... " what he said was short, to the point, very relevant and made me realize there was a reason for the situation I found myself in.

 Chosen By God Or 'Trained' by Men:

-See Dominionism Part II - Bill Hamon, John Wimber, C Peter Wagner, and The Occult Roots of Dominionism HERE
+See Dominionism Part II Bill Hamon, John Wimber, C Peter Wagner, and The Occult Roots of Dominionism

 Morningstar School of the Prophets